antronerds/r2-tutorials/docs/Differential_Expression.md

 *In the samples to mark section, a sample name can be entered that will be highlighted in the resulting graph; ideal for publication purposes.
 Also note that in the interactive plot section you can mark samples by clicking on the dots.*

-Clicking the dots in box plot with scatter = TRUE will open the plot optio box were all kinds of settings can be adapted for the selected dots also a sample id can be entered for selection.
+Clicking the dots in box plot with scatter = TRUE will open the plot optio box were all kinds of settings can be adapted for the selected dots also a sample ID can be entered for selection.

 ![](_static/images/FindDiff/DifferentialExpress_SampleFilterMarkedSample1a.png)